cbanack/jira-saml-plugin/README.md

   1. go to the ```jira-saml-plugin``` folder
   2. run ```atlas-run``` to (re)build the plugin and start a local jira
-  3. after everything compiles and jira starts, a URL will be displayed
+  3. after everything compiles and JIRA starts, a URL will be displayed
-  4. enter the url into your browser
+  4. enter the url into your browser to go to the local JIRA
     * username: ```admin```
     * password: ```admin```
   5. create a sample project so you can acccess the "system" admin area.